MabyManu/PyABA/README.md

 # PyABA
-Python development for the Analysis of Brain Activity
+Python developer tools for the Analysis of Brain Activity